 The Sunday School shall be organized by departments and/or classes as appropriate for all ages, and shall be conducted under the direction of the Sunday School director or co-directors elected by the church.
 The SS provides scriptural based teaching for the ongoing education of church members regarding the work of the church and denomination.

-- Pre-schoolers (provide safety child care as well as age-appropriate Bible truths being taught along with character-building skills using play, God’s Word, crafts, music and educational materials.
+- Pre-schoolers (provide safety and child care as well as age-appropriate Bible truths being taught along with character-building skills using play, God’s Word, crafts, music and educational materials).

 - School-ages (Kindergarten-5th grade) providing a fun and loving environment giving children the opportunity to hear God’s word and learn how to apply it to their daily lives through hands on experiences engaging all five sensory.
-This age group engages in the Worship Service several times a year with presentations.
-Holidays are observed in this age group where the children will attend the Service with their parents.
+This age group engages in the worship service several times a year with presentations.
+Holidays are observed in this age group where the children will attend the worship service with their parents or supervising adult.
 (Easter, Mother’s Day, Father’s Day, Fourth of July, Thanksgiving, Christmas).

-- AWANA: (Approved Workmen Are Not Ashamed) This is a program that introduces children to the Gospel of Jesus Christ and train them to serve Jesus.
-Cedar Valley offers this to children age four through the sixth grade.
+- AWANA: (Approved Workmen Are Not Ashamed) This is a program that introduces children to the Gospel of Jesus Christ and trains them to serve Jesus.
+CVBC offers this to children age four through the sixth grade.